alexanderwendt/acona/README.md

 Installation
 ====================================================
+1. Download and install the latest JAVA SDK 10+ or OpenSDK 10+.
+Acona uses Map.of(...), which is a feature of Java 10
-1. Downloaded or clone the repository from https://github.com/aconaframework/acona.git.
+2. Downloaded or clone the repository from https://github.com/aconaframework/acona.git.
-2. Install node.js and Ponte to get the Mosuitto MQTT Broker.
+3. Install node.js and Ponte to get the Mosuitto MQTT Broker.
 Urls: https://nodejs.org/en/ and https://www.npmjs.com/package/ponte
-3. Import the projects in e.g. eclipse with gradle to get the necessary libraries.
+4. Import the projects in e.g. eclipse with gradle to get the necessary libraries.
 For most of the projects, the settings.gradle has to be either added or adapted.

+Optional: To observe the values of the MQTT broker, the MQTTBox client is recommended to use.
+It can be downloaded from here: http://workswithweb.com/html/mqttbox/downloads.html

 In the src/test/java, the unit tests are put.
 The unit tests present good examples of how to use the framework, e.g. in at.tuwien.ict.acona.mq.cell.core.MqCellCoreFunctionTester.chainOfSubscribersTest(), a chain of subscribing agents is demonstrated.